2048 (video game): Adaptations

 The simple controls allowed it to be used in a promo video for the Myo gesture control armband, and the availability of the code underneath allowed it to be used as a teaching aid for programming.
 The second-place winner of a coding contest at Matlab Central Exchange was an AI system that would play 2048 on its own.
 As the source code is available, many additions to the original game, including a score leaderboard, an undo feature, and improved touchscreen playability have been written by other people.
 All are available to the public.

 Spinoffs have been released online and include versions with elements from the Doge meme, Doctor Who, Flappy Bird and Tetris.
 There has also been a 3D version and versions with bigger or smaller grids.
 Cirulli sees these spinoffs as "part of the beauty of open source software" and does not object to them "as long as they add new, creative modifications to the game".
-In 2014, an unofficial clone of the game was published in the iOS app store by Ketchapp, monetized with advertising.
-There has also been a Doctor Who spinoff of the game, as well as one for the Nintendo 3DS, which included a retail release.
+In 2014, an unofficial clone of the game was published in the iOS App Store by Ketchapp, monetized with advertising.
+An unofficial clone was also released for the Nintendo 3DS.